Belisarius: Character

 At both Thannuris and Callinicum, he fled before the battle was over.
 While not improving the battlefield situation, this did prevent his own troops from being destroyed.
 At the battle of Dara, he refused to duel with a Persian champion, and instead sent a champion of his own.
 At Rome, however, he fought at the frontline with his soldiers.
 While he was not willing to take an unnecessary risk in the form of a duel, he wanted, and was able, to inspire his men in combat, and seems not to have lacked bravery.

-Procopius' portrayal of Belisarius being weak-willed can often also be explained with a good understanding of politics; taking action against his wife, for example, would not have been appreciated by empress Theodora at all.
+Procopius's portrayal of Belisarius being weak-willed can often also be explained with a good understanding of politics; taking action against his wife, for example, would not have been appreciated by empress Theodora at all.
 Just like the weak-mindedness in relation to his wife, the influence his soldiers had on him was probably not enough to convince him to move out of Rome.
 Instead, it was probably overconfidence on his own part.
 For the rest of his career, he became a cautious commander, which is in line with the notion that Belisarius knew his limits and tried to act within them.
 He often moved out with only a small force, with which he would have no control and communication problems.
 Another example of this is when at the battle of Tricamerum he merely advised John, not taking full command.
 He recognised John was competent and knew more about the situation, and as such John remained in overall command, winning a great victory.

-One of the attributes of Belisarius' campaigns was his benevolence towards soldiers and civilians alike.
+One of the attributes of Belisarius's campaigns was his benevolence towards soldiers and civilians alike.
 This caused the local population to support him, which was vital to winning, for example, the battle of Ad Decimum.
 Many enemy garrisons also changed sides, as they could expect leniency.
 It also put Gelimer under time constraints, and as such forced him to fight the battle of Tricamerum.

 He is also noted for his calmness in danger.
 At Rome, when a rumour spread that the Goths were already in the city, and his men begged him to flee, he instead sent men to verify whether the claim was true and made clear to the officers that it was his job and his alone to deal with such a situation.

-In the first five chapters of his Secret History, whose reliability is debated by scholars, Procopius characterises Belisarius as a cuckolded husband, who was emotionally dependent on his debauched wife, Antonina.
-According to the historian, Antonina cheated on Belisarius with their adopted son, the young Theodosius.
-Procopius claims that the love affair was well known in the imperial court and the general was regarded as weak and ridiculous.
-Empress Theodora reportedly saved Antonina when Belisarius tried to charge his wife at last.